Products To Make Life Easier For Older Adults (Updated 2022)

 Easy To Put On Shoes

 We’ve got a secret for you – there’s a new adaptive footwear company on the block.
-Friendly Shoes make wide fitting shoes that your parent can slide on, do up easily with a zip and are super lightweight yet sturdy.
-They also look great!
+Friendly Shoes make wide fitting shoes that fit orthotics and are the easiest shoes we’ve ever seen to do up and take on and off.

 Created by an occupational therapist, their specialist shoes for men and women have a deep toe box (E width) and anti-slip soles.
-Little tip – their Friendly Force style (below) is the widest shoe in the range.
 Eligible people can also claim VAT exemption.

 2. Products That Promote Independence In The Kitchen